fan23j/yolov7-pose-whole-body/README.md

-# yolov7-pose
+# yolov7-pose-whole-body
-Implementation of "YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors"
+Implementation of "YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors" combined with "Whole-Body Human Pose Estimation in the Wild".

 Pose estimation implimentation is based on [YOLO-Pose](https://arxiv.org/abs/2204.06806).